o-ashour/migrant-mingle/ReadMe.md

    - javascript

 2. Backend
     - Firestore

 3. Database
    - Firebase

 4. Deployment
    - Vercel

 5. Version Control and Code hosting
+   - Git
    - GitHub

 ## Challenges we ran into
 We had trouble connecting and being on the same page during the entire hackathon because our team members were from different time zones but we solved this problem very soon by dividing tasks effectively.
 Also our for most of our members few of the tools mentioned above were new to them due which it took a lot of time to build the initial barebone of our project.
 In addition to this we also had trouble implementing Oauth in our project and also in creating an effective design template to work on.